 Tolnaftate’s Remarkable Transformation

-Tolnaftate was synthesized in the early 1950s and was prescribed as an Rx drug for almost fifteen years.
-Tolnaftate was classified as a Category 1 GRASE drug, (Generally Recognized As Safe and Effective) after millions of doses were administered with only a slight incidence of minor adverse reactions (pruritis and skin irritation).
-As a result, in 1965 the FDA approved tolnaftate as a topical antifungal OTC.
-The FDA issued the Final Monograph for tolnaftate on September 23, 19941.
+Tolnaftate was synthesized in the early 1960s by Japanese Scientists1, and was classified as a Category 1 GRASE drug in 1965, (Generally Recognized As Safe and Effective) by the U.S. Food and Drug Administration (FDA).
+After the safety of tolnaftate was well established, with only a slight incidence of minor adverse reactions (pruritis and skin irritation), the FDA issued the Final Monograph for tolnaftate on September 23, 1994.2

-This made it easy for drug manufacturers to make products with tolnaftate.
+The monograph program made it easy for drug manufacturers to make products with tolnaftate.
 Pre-approval by the FDA for drugs marketed under a drug monograph is not required.
-The Final Monograph outlines the labeling of the product inner container and the outer packaging.
+The Final Monograph outlines the labeling of the product’s inner container and the outer packaging.
 It lists in precise detail the form, type, and manner by which, a drug facts box, instructions, indications, warnings, and other information are to be displayed.
-As long as the manufacturer abides by the precise language in the monograph no review or further approval from the FDA is necessary.
+As long as the manufacturer abides by the monograph’s precise language, no review or further approval from the FDA is necessary.
 The phrase “This product is not effective on scalp or nails” is in the FDA monograph and MUST be displayed on all tolnaftate products.
-This language was required because, in 1994, tolnaftate was available only in suspension.
+This language was required because, in 1994, well before Tetra developed Soluble Tolnaftate16, tolnaftate was ava

-Tolnaftate is an antifungal compound which has activity against such species as Epidermophyton, Microsporum, Trichophyton species, and Malassezia furfur.2,3 Its proposed mechanism of action includes the inhibition of squalene epoxidase.4 The use of tolnaftate to inhibit squalene epoxidase activity in Candida albicans (500 μM)5 and in Trichophyton rubrum (IC50 = 51.5 nM) has been studied.6 The activities of various antifungal compounds, including tolnaftate, against dermatophytes from different species, have been investigated.7 An in vitro investigation of tolnaftate penetration into the human nail plate in the presence of N-acetyl-L-cysteine or 2-mercaptoethanol has been described.8 The effect of tolnaftate on the biosynthesis of lipids in Aspergillus niger protoplasts has been studied.9
+Tolnaftate is an antifungal compound that has activity against such species as Epidermophyton, Microsporum, Trichophyton species, and Malassezia furfur.7,8 Its proposed mechanism of action includes the inhibition of squalene epoxidase.8 The use of tolnaftate to inhibit squalene epoxidase activity in Candida albicans (500 μM)10 and in Trichophyton rubrum (IC50 = 51.5 nM) has been studied.15 The ac

 Solution = .1 to 1nm

 In a Solution – Particles of Tolnaftate are not affected by gravity – Soluble Tolnaftate (solute) will not settle. (indefinitely stable) Tyndall Effect is the scattering of light by particles in a mixture.
 Solutions allow light to pass through.
-In a solution, the solute (tolnaftate) takes on the properties of the solvent (jojoba oil) = Soluble Tolnaftate10.
-Smallest commercially filter available today is 25 nanometers.
+In a solution, the solute (tolnaftate) takes on the properties of the solvent (jojoba oil) = Soluble Tolnaftate.16 The smallest commercial filter available today is 25 nanometers.
 No filter available today can filter solutions.
 Solutions, therefore, are not filterable and by all standards, are the optimal delivery form for Active Pharmaceutical Ingredients.